 - COURSE_IDENTIFIER: This is the unique identifier for the course and should be a sequence already used in the SIS (e.g. 2018_SP_ECON_1100_2A).
 Also it is typical to use this to uniquely define the template set, which should be constructed in such a way that an SIS script can easily concatenate the parameters into a unique identifier (e.g. ACCT_4010_TMPL).

 - CAMPUS_IDENTIFIER: This needs to be set to one of the external identifiers provided on the domain administration page.
-Also, if "Campus" is relabeled as something else (e.g. Program) to match your organizational structure, the feed still needs to use the "Campus" column title and data.
+Please note that if we have relabeld your domain titles to match your organizational structure (e.g. "Location" instead of "Campus"), the feed still needs to use the original system (Campus) column title and data.

 - DEPARTMENT_IDENTIFIER: This needs to be set to one of the external identifiers provided on the domain administration page.
-Also, if "Department" is relabeled as something else (e.g. Division) to match your organizational structure, the feed still needs to use the "Department" column title and data.
+Please note that if we have relabeld your domain titles to match your organizational structure (e.g. "Program" instead of "Department"), the feed still needs to use the original system (Department) column title and data.

 - START_DATE and END_DATE: These are required for every course, even if they are not appropriate for something like a template.
 If that is the case, simply fill in a reasonable date range (e.g. the start of the academic year to the end).
 When templates are cloned, these dates are replaced with the then appropriate dates.